minibolt-guide/minibolt/guide/system/configuration.md

   $ sudo mkdir /data
   ```

-💡 If the prompt shows you: `mkdir: cannot create directory '/data': File exists` probably you followed [Store data in a secondary disk](../bonus/system/store-data-secondary-disk.md) bonus guide, then ignore it and follow with the next command
+💡 If the prompt shows you: `mkdir: cannot create directory '/data': File exists` probably you followed [Store data in a secondary disk](../bonus/system/store-data-secondary-disk.md) bonus guide to use a secondary disk, then ignore it and follow with the next command.

 * Assing to the `admin` user as the owner of the **(/data)** folder